 Who is Doctor Octopus?
-Spider-Man: No Way Home is finally here, and Peter Parker’s got his hands full.
-Thanks to Doctor Strange’s magic spell going awry, due to Peter’s interference, the multiverse is collapsing in on itself (oops?), allowing Spider-Man villains from parallel dimensions to enter the Marvel Cinematic Universe.
+Peter Parker tends to have his hands full whenever this baddies shows up.
+Thanks to Doctor Strange’s magic spell going awry in Spider-Man: No Way Home, due to Peter’s interference, the multiverse collapses in on itself (oops?), bringing in antagonists from parallel dimensons.

-The good doctor has a long history both in and out of the comics, but how much do you really know about this mollusc themed menace?
+The good doctor has a long history both in and out of the comics, but how much do you really know about this mollusc-themed menace?
 Did you know, for example, that he nearly married Aunt May?
 Or that he was briefly Spider-Man?
 You didn’t?
-Well, don’t worry, we here at The Digital Fix have done the hard work for you, documenting everything you need to know about Doctor Octopus both in the movies and the comics that inspired them.
+Well, don’t worry, we here at The Digital Fix have done the hard work for you, telling you who is Doctor Octopus, both in the Spider-Man movies and the comics that inspired them.

-First introduced in Sam Raimi’s 2004 Spider-Man 2, Otto Octavius (Alfred Molina) is an ambitious but kind scientist working for Harry Osborn.
+Doctor Octopus was first introduced in Sam Raimi’s Spider-Man 2.
+Otto Octavius (Alfred Molina) is an ambitious but kind scientist working for Harry Osborn.
 When we meet him, Otto is building an experimental fusion reactor that he hopes will benefit all of humankind.

 Peter meets Otto soon after, thanks to Harry, and sees in the scientist the chance for a better life.
 Otto seems to have it all, a career he loves, a wife, Rosie, who he adores, and he’s even helping humanity.
 He’s everything Peter might have if that darn spider hadn’t bitten him.

 The power of the sun: Best science fiction movies